kevin-kraus/kevin-kraus/README.md

 ⌚️ In my spare time, I program smaller things and always try my hand at new technologies.
 I am also very interested in cars 🚗, home automation 🏡, photography 📸 and everything else that has to do with technology ⚙️ or IT 🧑🏻‍💻.

-🧠 I'm currently learning (or interested to try out): Golang 🧑🏻‍💻, AWS ☁️
+🧠 I'm currently learning (or interested to try out): Terraform 🧑🏻‍💻, AWS ☁️

 ---
 ## GitHub Stats